jftamk/language-app-project/README.md

 Youtube link to screencast: https://youtu.be/O2pDYY6AwsY

 # How to use
+-git clone this repository

--After cloning, move to root folder and npm install
+-move to root folder and npm install

 -node index.js